rbisschops/homeassistant/README.md

   * [Fibaro smoke sensors](https://www.fibaro.com/en/) The best looking smoke detectors on the market (IMHO).

 * Zigbee:
-  * [Xiaomi Aqara sensors](https://www.aliexpress.com) I use motion sensors, door/window sensors, temp/hum/pressure sensors, vibration sensors, a magic cube (nice gadget!) and some buttons.
+  * [Xiaomi Aqara sensors](https://www.aliexpress.com) I use motion sensors, door/window sensors, temp/hum/pressure sensors, vibration sensors, light sensors, a magic cube (nice gadget!) and some buttons.
 All sensors are connected to Home Assistant (through Zigbee2mqtt)
   * [Philips Hue](https://www2.meethue.com) Philips Hue bulbs used in the house.
 Operated through the Hue Bridge.
 The ambiance (colour) is controlled form Home Assistant where I decided to go for profiles instead of scenes.
   * [IKEA Trådfri](https://www.ikea.com) Cheap ZigBee compatible smart home devices.
 Currently I use Wireless control outlets for the more critical switches (replacement of Click-On-Click-Off units) and a repeater.
 I'm not convinced with the quality and the performance.
 All entities are connected to Home Assistant (through Zigbee2mqtt)
   * The Aqara bridge is retired.

 * MySensors platform:
-  * [MySensors](https://www.mysensors.org/) The MySensors platform offers a strong solution for developing highly customized sensors and actors.
+  * [MySensors](https://www.mysensors.org/) The MySensors platform offers a solution for developing highly customized sensors and actors.
 I run a Raspberry Pi as gateway and use NRF24 radio modules.
 I have developed a [custom water meter sensor](https://www.openhardware.io/view/15/Itron-Aquadis-watermeter-sensor-V10) to read my dumb water meter values.
-Currently still connected to Domoticz since all my history is logged there as well.
+Connected to Domoticz since all my history is logged there as well.
+Planning to replace this with a ESP based solution.

 * MQTT:
   * [OwnTracks](https://home-assistant.io/components/device_tracker.owntracks/) Presence detection is an important part of the home automation.
 OwnTracks is used for Geolocation over MQTT.